dsquier/oauth2-server-php-mysql/README.md

 	mysql> source oauth.ddl

-This will backup any tables that exist into `oauth_backup` and create a new `oauth` user, database and tables.
+This will create a new `oauth` user, database, and tables.
+Any existing tables will be backed up to `oauth_backup`.
+To load the test data used for Travis CI:

+    mysql> source oauth.dml

 Notes
 -----
-* You should change the 'oauth' database password.
-* DML is included in oauth.dml to populate test data used by library.
+* Tracks **develop** branch of https://github.com/bshaffer/oauth2-server-php.
+* Storage for *Global* and *Client* `supported_scopes` and `default_scope`.
 * Where possible, column constraints based on current library implementation (i.e., token length of 40 characters for authorization_code, access_token, refresh_token.)
-* Supports scope storage with *default* and *supported* scopes per client, and *supported* scopes per user (Note: requires changes to Pdo.php and TokenController.php)
+* You should change the `oauth` user password.

 Tables
 ------